AndrewCathcart/kanban-board-api/README.md

 ## Description

-This repo contains the backend code for a todo app that I've made for fun in order practice;
+This repo contains the backend code for a todo app that I'm working on for fun in order practice the following;

 - [NestJS](https://github.com/nestjs/nest)
-- testing
+- Unit & Integration Testing
-- docker & docker-compose
+- Docker & docker-compose
-- microservice oriented architecture
+- Microservice Architecture vs Service Oriented Architecture
 - CI & CD

 ## Installation